Georgia Truck Accident Lawyers

 On July 1, 2013, there was a change to the regulations involving the hours that truck drivers can work.
 The changes made by the Department of Transportation (DOT) were an attempt to prevent driver fatigue and avoid collisions.
 The schedule requires truck drivers to take a 30-minute break within the first eight hours of driving.
 On top of the added breaks, the maximum hours a driver can work per week was cut down from 82 to 70 hours.
 The DOT also added a requirement that when drivers restart their week, meaning move into the next 70 hour period of work, they have to take a full 34-hour break once during the week.
 This is an effort to ensure that they receive a full day and night off and a full night of sleep.
 The dangers of truck accidents continually lead to changes by the government to help avoid accidents.

 David Van Sant, an Atlanta truck accident lawyer from our firm, worked for years defending tractor trailer companies and motor carriers who were involved in accidents.
 This experience can now go to work for you by understanding the federal statutes which regulate drivers and navigating the sometimes complex legal issues involved.
+When you retain Van Sant Law as your Georgia truck accident attorney, you can be confident you have a strong advocate in your corner.
 Our goal is to obtain the highest compensation in your case so that you can regain your life and property as much as possible.Gathering Evidence for Your Truck Accident Case

 We utilize witness statements, driver logs, skid marks, and other on-site information, data on truckloads, and many other facts, in order to put together an accurate picture of the actual cause of the collision and who was responsible.
 At times, mechanical failure can be traced to the manufacturer of the vehicle as the one to be held accountable.
 Whoever is at fault, rest assured that we will fight hard to see that you are justly compensated for the consequences of your accident.
-Call one of our Atlanta truck accident attorneys today if you need representation for your case.
+Call one of our Atlanta truck accident attorneys today and see for yourself why we are the truck accident lawyer that Georgia accident victims trust for fair and diligent representation.
 We represent injured truck accident victims throughout the state of Georgia with offices in Atlanta, Alpharetta, Athens, Cumming, Duluth, Lawrenceville, Sandy Springs, and Gainesville.Atlanta GA Truck Accident Frequently Asked Questions

 Due to the sheer size of commercial trucks – which include delivery trucks, big rigs, 18-wheelers, and everything in between – the damage that they can inflict in an accident is immense.
 When a truck collides with a smaller passenger vehicle, resulting injuries tend to be much more severe.
 Average-sized passenger cars weigh around 3,000 pounds while some big commercial vehicles weigh up to 70,000 pounds.
 If the two collide, odds are high that the truck will win the battle.
 Because commercial trucks are so heavy, the weight causes frequent tire blowouts, which may lead to sudden loss of control.